 The 1990s had its ups and its downs.
 The decade began with the hobby hotter than ever.
 But then came the inevitable crash, which was further fueled by the baseball strike that killed the 1994 World Series and carried into 1995.
-But the latter part of the decade saw a couple memorable moments when Cal Ripken Jr. broke Lou Gehrig's consecutive games streak and Mark McGwire and Sammy Sosa chased 60 home runs.
+But the latter part of the decade saw memorable moments when Cal Ripken Jr. broke Lou Gehrig's consecutive games streak and Mark McGwire and Sammy Sosa chased 60 home runs.
 For collectors, the 1990s brought tons of great rookie cards that remain must-haves today.

+Compared to a lot of modern high-end cards, almost all 1990s rookie cards can be seen as a bargain (at least raw copies).
 But just because they may not bring future riches doesn't mean that these cards should be ignored or shunned like Jose Canseco at an official MLB function.
-Below are ten must have rookie cards from the 1990s that every fan of the era should consider.
+Below are the top MLB rookie cards from the 1990s that every fan of the era should consider.

-Like the Chipper Jones card, a ridiculous print run will forever keep the 1991 Upper Deck Final Edition Jim Thome rookie from ever gaining any significant value.
+Like the Chipper Jones card, a ridiculous print run will forever keep the Jim Thome rookie 1991 Upper Deck Final Edition from ever gaining any significant value.
 There does seem to be something wrong with getting a member of the 600 Home Run Club's rookie for less than a cup of Starbucks coffee.
 This card won't give you bad breath either.

 Mariano Rivera has but one rookie card.
 And until recently, it was largely ignored.
 Now that many recognize the Yankees great as the best closer to ever play the game, the Mariano Rivera rookie in 1992 Bowman Baseball has become hot in the hobby.
 It's also a great reminder of early-'90s fashion.